-This time, I chatted with a true STP stalwart.
+This time, I chatted with a true Sandberg stalwart.
 Danielle started at the company in 2005 when it was still based in Durley.
-At that time, there were only 15 people working in what was then STP’s only office, and Danielle was one of only two English translators.
+At that time, there were only 15 people working in what was then Sandberg’s only office, and Danielle was one of only two English translators.
 She later moved to the office in Whiteley as the company grew before relocating to Leeds in 2018.
 She now works from home.

 Which languages do you speak, Danielle?

 English and Swedish, but I understand Norwegian and Danish as well, and a bit of French, too.
 I also did Latin at school and at university, but I’ve forgotten most of that!
 I did study Polish for a couple of years, but haven’t really kept it up.

 What did you want to be when you were growing up?